sdat2/sdat2.github.io/index.md

 *SurgeNet*: A spatio-temporal graph neural network for emulating storm surge models.
 Datasets available on HuggingFace: [train/val/test](https://huggingface.co/datasets/sdat2/surgenet-train), [extreme test](https://huggingface.co/datasets/sdat2/surgenet-test-ph).

+### Extreme extrapolation in ML for natural hazards

+ML models for weather and climate [need greater focus on extremes](https://doi.org/10.1088/1748-9326/ac9d4e).
+A model that works well on average can fail badly on rare events.
+In SurgeNet I built a fun toy example showing why: a ReLU network is piecewise linear, so it extrapolates beyond physical bounds as a tangent — predicting impossible values.
+This showed up in practice too: swapping TanH for ReLU in our graph neural network increased extreme test error 5×, while barely affecting average performance.
+I also explored similar ideas at RMS for winterstorms.
+Small architectural choices matter a lot at the tails.

+### Contact

 Feel free to get in touch.
 My email address is ${my github handle} at cam dot ac dot uk .